Village Volunteers is a grassroots organization that partners with visionary leaders.

 - Culturally Relevant and Sustainable Solutions

 - Green Policy

-Village Volunteers (VV) is a 501(c)(3) non-profit organization that works in partnership with rural village and capacity-building programs to support the development of sustainable solutions for community survival, education, and thoughtful growth.
+Village Volunteers (VV) is a 501(c)(3) non-profit organization that works in partnership with rural village and capacity-building programs to support the development of sustainable solutions to community challenges.

 The Village Volunteers community: